pyannote/pyannote-database/README.md

 protocol = get_protocol('DatabaseName.SpeakerDiarization.ProtocolName')
 ```

 All of `uris`, `annotated` and `annotation` are optional but at least one of
 them must be provided
 - `uris` links to a text file containing one line per (train/dev/test) file;
 - `annotated` links to an evaluation map file in UEM format;
 - `annotation` links to an annotation file in RTTM format.

 Though they are optional, some tasks are not possible without some of these files.
 For instance, it would not be possible to train a speech activity detection model with [`pyannote-audio`](https://github.com/pyannote/pyannote-audio) if the `annotation` file is not provided.

 When two or more are provided and disagree on the list of files, `uris` will
 be prefered over `annotated`, which will be prefered over `annotation`.

+When computing stats (e.g. protocol total speech duration), only `annotation` parts that are `annotated` are taken into account.

 #### Domain